qzdark/wwebjs.dev-guide/src/v1-guide/README.md

 <!-- an incredible number of ways to interact with WhatsApp.
 You can run a WhatsApp API client that connects through the WhatsApp Web browser app.
 It uses Puppeteer to run a real instance of Whatsapp Web to avoid getting blocked. --->

+## Disclaimer

+This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with WhatsApp or any of its subsidiaries or its affiliates.
+The official WhatsApp website can be found at https://whatsapp.com.
+"WhatsApp" as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## Why `whatsapp-web.js`